 Grease the grease zerks on your mower.
-You may have grease zerks on your wheels, front axle and idler arm pivots.
-In addition, lubricate linkages, brake pedal, deck spindles and pivot points.
+You may have grease zerks on your wheels, front axle, and idler arm pivots.
+In addition, lubricate linkages, brake pedals, deck spindles, and pivot points.

-These items vary by mower model because the type of components vary by manufacturer.
+These items vary by mower model because the type of components varies by manufacturer.
 Refer to your owner’s manual for all lubrication points on your lawn mower.